angelgonzo/homelab-thalamus/README.md

 To let me be curious.

 The server runs on Ubuntu (lol, maybe I'll do debian next time), as it was the distro I had the most familarity with.

 Everything is being ran on a ThinkCentre m710q with 120 GBs of internal m.2 storage, with 16 GB of SODDIM DDR4 ram (woah, during rammageddon?).
 Recently, I acquired a UGREEN NAS 4-Bay, with a combined total of 16 TB running on RAID 1 (which is really just 8 TB, gotta have them back-ups), which are mounted to my ThinkCentre called "Thalamus".

-With this I have majority of the files on the NAS and the services are running on "Thalamus".
+With this I have majority of the files on the NAS called "Magi" and the services are running on "Thalamus".

+Thalamus + Magi, run my entire server.
+Let's dive into it.